-After more than thirty years as a therapist, I enjoy my work as much as when I was new to the field.
+After more than thirty years as a therapist, I enjoyed my work as much as when I was new to the field.
 I am still excited by the “detective work” of the first phases of treatment when we sort out what the problems are and establish a plan to resolve them.
 I enjoy the slower “working through” middle phase of treatment, supporting clients as they learn to confront and change their behaviors; and I especially enjoy seeing clients terminate therapy and strike out again on their own.

 Working with clients has taught me compassion, empathy and patience about the human condition; and optimism about our ability to change.